 eBooks are book publications that are made available in digital form, consisting of text, images, or both, readable on the flat-panel display of computers or other electronic devices.
 You may view our eBook collections through our digital Library Catalog, Koha.

-O'Reilly Safari Books Online is available to most LAFS students, depending on your program.
+O'Reilly Online Learning is available to most LAFS students, depending on your program.
 Students are given a link to access specific textbooks through their classes in LMS.
 Once the link is given, students should have access to an eBook collection - as well as over thousands of ebooks!

-Please note that this resource is only available to all Active Online Students and On-Campus Entertainment Business Program.
-Also, Alumni will not have access to this O'Reilly database.
+Please note that this resource is only available to all Active Online Students (or students taking online courses) and On-Campus Entertainment Business Program.
+Also, Alumni will loose access upon graduation to this O'Reilly database.

 EBSCO eBooks are online versions of print books that the Library has either purchased with a perpetual license or via an annual subscription.

 eBooks are available to students upon request.
 The Library can offer students books from the library as an eBook, by purchasing an eBook in the EBSCO platform (if available) upon request.
 Students and Faculty can make Purchase Requests in Koha or add Feedback & Suggestions here.